GEMOTT/osm-cycling-change-framework/README.md

 One of the main challenges in expanding this area of research is the limited availability of consistent, time-series data on the built environment.
-While historical data on travel behavior is often more accessible—thanks to municipal surveys and crowdsourced platforms like Strava or travel diaries—comparable records of past urban infrastructure are much harder to obtain.
-Some national databases, such as the Netherlands’ Nationaal Wegenbestand (NWB) (P. V. D. Coevering et al.
-2016), provide road network data going back over two decades, but these are rare and typically limited to a single country or region, hindering broader or international comparisons.
-An alternative is to develop in-house datasets, though this process is resource-intensive and generally results in limited sample sizes.
+While historical data on travel behavior is often more accessible—through sources like censuses, surveys, and increasingly, crowdsourced platforms like Strava—comparable records of past urban infrastructure are much harder to obtain.
+Some national databases, such as the Netherlands’ Nationaal Wegenbestand (NWB) (P. V. D. Coevering et al. 2016), provide road network data going back over decades, but these are rare and typically limited to a single country or region, hindering broader or international comparisons.
+An alternative is to reconstruct historical built environment data manually using maps, satellite imagery, and planning records, but this process is highly resource-intensive and typically limited in scale.

-The increasing availability of volunteered geographic information offers new opportunities to address these challenges.
-In particular, OpenStreetMap (OSM) provides open and historical data on various types of infrastructure, making it a promising source for analyzing urban transformations.
-However, its use in this context requires careful validation due to known limitations in accuracy, completeness, and consistency across time and place.
+The growing availability of Volunteered Geographic Information (VGI) presents new opportunities to overcome data limitations in built environment research.
+Among these sources, OpenStreetMap (OSM) stands out for providing open, editable, and historical data on various types of infrastructure, making it a promising tool for analysing urban transformations over time.
+However, its application in this context requires careful validation due to well-documented limitations in accuracy, completeness, and temporal consistency (Barron, Neis, and Zipf 2014; Zielstra and Zipf, n.d.).

 While OSM has been widely used to assess infrastructure coverage and routing potential, its reliability for capturing historical